tilt-dev/tilt.build/docs/live_update_reference.md

 - 0 or 1 [`restart_container`](api.html#api.restart_container) steps

 When a file changes:
-   1. If it matches any of the files in a `fall_back_on` step, we will fall back to a full rebuild + deploy (i.e., the normal, non-live_update process).
+   1. If it matches any of the files in a `fall_back_on` step, we will fall back to a full rebuild + deploy (i.e. the normal, non-live_update process).
-   2. Otherwise, if it matches any of the local paths in `sync` steps, a live update will be executed:
+   2. Otherwise, if it matches any of the local paths in `sync` steps, a live update will be executed as follows:
-        1. copy any changed files according to `sync` steps
-        2. for every `run` step:
+        i. copy any changed files according to `sync` steps ii. for every `run` step:
             * if the `run` specifies one or more `triggers`, execute the command iff any changed files match the given triggers
-            * else, simply execute the command
-        3. restart the container if a `restart_container` step is present.
-(This is tantamount to re-executing the container's `ENTRYPOINT`.)
+            * otherwise, simply execute the command iii. restart the container if a `restart_container` step is present.
+(This is equivalent to re-executing the container's `ENTRYPOINT`.)

 ## LiveUpdateSteps
 Each of the functions above returns a `LiveUpdateStep` -- an object like any other, i.e. it can be assigned to a variable, etc. That means that something like this is perfectly valid syntax: